-How Soon can you have Sex After Sterilisation?
+How Soon Can You Have Sex After Sterilization?

 Your doctor will be able to give you a timeline on when it is safe to resume having sex after a sterilization procedure though most people wait for a week or two.
 If the tubectomy has been done soon after childbirth, the wait time might go up to four weeks at a minimum.
 Some women may experience pain or discomfort during sex for up to a year after Essure implants.

-No, tubal ligation is only a form of permanent sterilisation and does not offer any kind of protection from Sexually Transmitted Diseases (STDs) for men or women.
-Sterilisation is only a means of effective birth control.
-Using a condom is the best way of lowering your chances of contracting or spreading STDs as male or female sterilisation methods are of no help here.
+No, tubal ligation is only a form of permanent sterilization and does not offer any kind of protection from Sexually Transmitted Diseases (STDs) for men or women.
+Sterilization is only a means of effective birth control.
+Using a condom is the best way of lowering your chances of contracting or spreading STDs, as male or female sterilization methods are of no help here.

 After tubal ligation with incision method, no backup birth control is required.
 But when it comes to tubal implants, it is recommended that you use some other form of birth control for about three months.
-After this period, an x-ray can help confirm that the procedure has been successful and you can stop using other methods of birth control.
-It is normal to think that sterilisation might change you in some way.
+After this period, an X-ray can help confirm that the procedure has been successful, and you can stop using other methods of birth control.
+It is normal to think that sterilization might change you in some way.
 However, you will not gain weight, grow facial hair, or bring on menopause.
-Just make sure that sterilisation is the best choice for you before you plough ahead.
+Just make sure that sterilization is the best choice for you before you move ahead with the decision.

 Disclaimer: This information is just a guide and not a substitute for medical advice from a qualified professional.